P4ELTE/t4p4s/README.md

 any_node.name         # most nodes (but not all) have names any_node.xdir()       # names of the node's non-common attributes
 ~~~

+## Special attribute operators

+When traversing several attributes like `node.type.type_ref.size`, sometimes a part of the chain is optional; in certain cases, `node.type.size` will contain the appropriate value, that is, `type_ref` is not present at `node.type` and should not be in the chain.

+- Writing `node.type._type_ref.size` will get the proper attribute value.
+    - Note the underscore prefix in `_type_ref`.
+    - This attribute chain will first get `node.type`.
+Let's call this node `node2`.
+    - Starting from `node2`, `type_ref` is traversed if it is present.
+If `node2` doesn't have the `type_ref` attribute, `node.type._type_ref` evaluates to `node2` itself.
+    - Going on from the reached node, the `size` attribute is traversed.
+- For this to work, we assume that no attribute begins with an underscore.

+In some cases, an attribute chain cannot be continued if an attribute is missing.
+For example, `e.expr.header_ref.type.type_ref.is_metadata` may only be meaningful if `header_ref` is present under `e.expr`.

+- Writing `e.expr('header_ref.type.type_ref.is_metadata')` will get the proper attribute value.
+    - The call operator will return an invalid `P4Node` object if the chain in its string argument cannot be fully traversed.
+    - The invalid node is falsy.
+For example, you may use it as `if not e.expr('header_ref.type.type_ref.is_metadata'):`.
+    - The invalid node contains some attributes about where the chain was broken, the last valid node reached in the chain etc.
+- It is also possible to write `e.expr('header_ref.type.type_ref.is_metadata', lambda ismeta: not ismeta)`.
+    - Here, the expression evaluates to the value returned by the lambda, which is invoked on the node reached at the end of the chain.
+    - If the chain is broken, the invalid `P4Node` object is returned as before.

 ## Special markers